a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/javascript/javascript--loops-2025-01-05-RoughNote.md

 for is for general purpose can be used for and specific task for ...of for the only special purpose like array , map and sets

+# forEach

+used for arrays but different then for because it cannot break and continue

 ## Thoughts
 - [ ]